 Released: 2000, 2014

-Recommended version: The 2014 "Enhanced Edition" updates the game into the Baldur's Gate 2 engine, allowing for a much greater number of class choices, reduced spell durations on many effects (most prominently Charm and Sleep) and a much less clumsy interface.
+Recommended version: The 2014 "Enhanced Edition" updates the game into the Baldur's Gate 2 EE engine, allowing for a much greater number of class choices, reduced spell durations on many effects (most prominently Charm and Sleep) and a much less clumsy interface.
 Higher resolutions are also supported, updating the title to modern standards, and party AI is much improved over the original releases, with many new options for adaptive AI that make party management significantly less cumbersome.